himmetgencer/ram_fatfs_usbDevice/README.md

 # ram_fatfs_usbDevice
-USB mass storage using ram as fatfs
+USB mass storage using RAM as fatfs